CiscoDevNet/intersight-powershell/docs/Initialize-IntersightConnectorSshMessage.md

 ```

 ### -Stream
-Input to the SSH operation to be executed. e.g. file contents to write.
+Input to the SSH operation to be executed, e.g. file contents to write.

 Note :- Use Initialize-Intersightbyte[] to create the object of complex type byte[]